 Measurements can be recorded to a file with the measurement recorder.
 The chosen measurements are recorded at selected intervals.
 In the "Measurement recorder" window, the measurements the user wants to be recorded can be selected by checking their respective check boxes.
-In order for the measurement recorder to activate, a connection to a relay must be established via the setting tool software and its Live Edit mode must be enabled (see the AQtivate 200 manual for more information).
-Navigate to the measurement recorder through Tools → Miscellaneous tools → Measurement recorder.
+In order for the measurement recorder to activate, a connection to a device must be established via the setting tool software and its Live Edit mode must be enabled (see the AQtivate 200 manual for more information).
+Navigate to the measurement recorder through $Tools \rightarrow Miscellaneous\ tools \rightarrow Measurement$ recorder.
 The recording interval can be changed from the "Interval" drop-down menu.
-From the "Record in" drop-down menu the user can also choose whether the measurements are recorded in the setting tool or in the relay.
+From the "Record in" drop-down menu the user can also choose whether the measurements are recorded in the setting tool or in the device.